co-dev0909/Magic-Voice-Chat/README.md

 ## Quick Start

-Get up and running fast with Voice Chat AI! 🔊
+Get up and running fast with Magic Chat! 🔊

 - [**Install Locally**](#installation): Set up with Python 3.10 on Windows, Linux or MacOS.
 - [**Run with Docker**](#install-with-docker): Use Docker run or Docker Compose